oblakr24/GitTrendingCompose/README.md

 The app will load pages automatically once the user scrolls far enough (close enough to the last item) and supports offline mode and a togglable dark mode setting.

-**Partly intended as a comparison case study versus the** [Jetpack Compose implementation](https://github.com/oblakr24/GitTrendingXML).
+**Partly intended as a comparison case study versus the** [Legacy XML Views implementation](https://github.com/oblakr24/GitTrendingXML).

 ## Video